Lipetsk air base: Russo-Ukrainian War (2014/2022 – present)

 On 8 August 2024, during the Russo-Ukrainian War, the airbase was struck by a large-scale Ukrainian drone attack that caused numerous explosions and fires.
 A warehouse containing guided aerial bombs and other facilities near the airbase were hit, with multiple sources of ignition resulting in a massive fire and multiple detonations, according to the Ukrainian general staff.
 Damage to the aircraft at the base was still being assessed the morning after the attack.
 The governor of Lipetsk reported detonations and said that six people had been injured.
 The fire at the air base facility was confirmed by NASA's FIRMS.

 On 20 October 2024, the air base was attacked by Ukrainian drones with Ukrainian officials reporting that the attack was aimed at fuel, equipment and ammunition stored on the base.

+According to information from the Main Directorate of Intelligence of Ukraine, on the night of 21 December 2025 an Su-30 and Su-27 were destroyed by long-distance drones on the base in an operation that had been planned for two weeks.